Grape toxicity in dogs

 The consumption of grapes and raisins presents a potential health threat to dogs.
 Their toxicity to dogs can cause the animal to develop acute kidney injury (the sudden development of kidney failure) with anuria (a lack of urine production).
 The phenomenon was first identified by the Animal Poison Control Center (APCC), run by the American Society for the Prevention of Cruelty to Animals (ASPCA).
 Approximately 140 cases were seen by the APCC in the one year from April 2003 to April 2004, with 50 developing symptoms and seven dying.

+One theory of the mechanism of toxicity is the tartaric acid or tartrate content in grapes.
+This is based on the observation that dogs show similar symptoms and pathological findings after consuming cream of tartar or tamarind.

 It is not clear that the observed cases of kidney failure following ingestion are due to grapes only.
 Clinical findings suggest raisin and grape ingestion can be fatal, but the mechanism of toxicity is still considered unknown.

+Pathology

+The most common pathological finding is proximal renal tubular necrosis.
+In some cases, an accumulation of an unidentified golden-brown pigment was found within renal epithelial cells.

-Cause and pathology
+Cause

-The reason some dogs develop kidney failure following ingestion of grapes and raisins is not known.
+The reason some dogs develop kidney failure following ingestion of grapes and raisins is not known as of 2015.
 Types of grapes involved include both seedless and seeded, store-bought and homegrown, and grape pressings from wineries.
 A mycotoxin is suspected to be involved, but none has been found in grapes or raisins ingested by affected dogs.
 The dose-response relationship has not been determined, but one study estimated 3 g/kg or greater for grapes or raisins.

+A 2024 review identified a relationship between grape ingestion and illness, though the specific type or quantity of grapes that cause toxicity remains unclear.
+Grape ingestion commonly leads to gastrointestinal and/or renal issues, with treatment depending on the symptoms; outcomes can vary.
+The author does not favor any particular explanation of toxicity but merely lists them.

+Tartrate theory

 An April 2021 letter to the editor of JAVMA hypothesized that the tartaric acid in grapes could be the cause.

-The most common pathological finding is proximal renal tubular necrosis.
-In some cases, an accumulation of an unidentified golden-brown pigment was found within renal epithelial cells.
+This is because the authors saw two cases of cream of tartar ingestion, both with similar clinical findings, and the autopsied one with similar histological findings.